Triospirit/wifirst-autologin/README.md

 # wifirst-autologin
-wifirst autologin coded in python [working in 2024]
+wifirst autologin coded in python [should be working in 2024]